The shift toward a sustainable energy system

 The circular economy

-The circular economy is another important pillar of the changing energy system.
+Is another important pillar of the changing energy system.
 It’s not only a technical issue, but also about changing mindsets to accelerate change.
 Even though individuals can follow some of the recommendations, it’s a practice that various industries should consider deeply.
 This includes energy, waste and water management, all of which are fundamental to a sustainable model of development.

 Energy storage technologies